When To Add QR Codes

 1. Print With Journaling

 This option is good if you’re taking the time to prepare your QR codes beforehand.
 All you have to do is write up the journaling on a word doc, add the QR code, and print it out!
-For more information on how to do this as well as Designer Template suggestions, check out this post!
+For more information on how to do this as well as Designer Template suggestions, check out the How to Add Videos to Your Layout post!
 The fun thing about this option is you can change it up!
 You can print out the journaling on a Designer Template or you can frame it using the Rings Accessory Set!
 No Journaling spot is the same, so don’t be afraid to play with it!
 If you find a video related to a layout you already completed and want to add it to a journaling spot you’ve already printed and finished, check out this next option!

 2. Add To Pre-Existing Journaling